 However, what they do not know is that just like them, lakhs of other aspiring job applicants have looked up from the same websites.
 Due to this, all resumes end up looking the same, with almost the exact same information.

-Therefore, here are a few points that you must keep in mind to avoid at all costs.
+Therefore, here are a few resume mistakes that you should avoid at all costs.

 - Avoid Cliché Phrases